NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ### Make any desired changes to the variables.tf file.
 Variables that can be changed include:
 - aws_region - The AWS region where you want to deploy the resources.
-- aws_secrets_region - The region where the fsx_password_secret will be created.
+- aws_secrets_region - The region where the fsx password secret will be created.
 - fsx_name - The name you want applied to the FSx for NetApp ONTAP File System.
 Must not already exist.
 - fsx_password_secret_name - A base name of the AWS SecretsManager secret that will hold the FSxN password.
 A random string will be appended to this name to ensure uniqueness.
+- fsx_storage_capacity - The storage capacity of the FSx for NetApp ONTAP File System.
+Read the "description" of the variable to see the valid range.
 - fsx_throughput_capacity - The throughput capacity of the FSx for NetApp ONTAP File System.
 Read the "description" of the variable to see valid values.
-- fsx_storage_capacity - The storage capacity of the FSx for NetApp ONTAP File System.
-Read the "description" of the variable to see the valid range.
 - key_pair_name - The name of the EC2 key pair to use to access the jump server.
-**Note:** You must set this variable, otherwise the deployment will fail.
 - secure_ips - The IP address ranges to allow SSH access to the jump server.
 The default is wide open.
+:warning: You must change the key_pair_name variable, otherwise the deployment will fail.

 ### Initialize the Terraform environment
 Run the following command to initialize the terraform environment.